 THOMAS J. SWEENEY AWARD FOR VISIONARY LEADERSHIP AND ADVOCACY

-This award is presented to a professional counselor or counselor educator in recognition of career contributions to the counseling profession through leadership and advocacy.
+The Thomas J. Sweeney Award for Visionary Leadership and Advocacy is presented to a professional counselor or counselor educator in recognition of career contributions to the counseling profession through leadership and advocacy.

 Background and Purpose